Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 There are many other less familiar languages out there that can simplify learning a much more accessible and challenging language.

-An example is Esperanto, which can assist your Portuguese or Irish as well.
+An example is Esperanto, which can also assist your Portuguese or Irish.

-Although you may not immediately need the language for your position, it does not negate that employers are favorably disposed to bilinguals.
+Although you may not immediately need the language for your position, this does not negate employers’ favorable disposition toward bilinguals.

-That’s one of the primary reasons why some people are learning a less commonly spoken language.
+That’s one of the primary reasons some people learn a less commonly spoken language.

-Imagine knowing how to talk less widespread languages like Danish, Afrikaans, Swahili, Thai, Slavic or Nordic languages or elsewhere?
+Imagine knowing how to speak less widespread languages like Danish, Afrikaans, Swahili, Thai, Slavic, or Nordic languages or others.

 The fact that they are less popular makes them even more ideal for career-minded individuals.
 What if your firm starts trading with Polish, Icelandic, or Cambodian companies?